wpilibsuite/allwpilib/wpimath/algorithms/TrapezoidProfile/TrapezoidProfile.md

 ### The sign of the profile

-The sign of the profile can be defined as the sign of the acceleration of the first segment of the profile.
+The sign of the profile (`s`) can be defined as the sign of the acceleration of the first segment of the profile; for us, it will only ever take on the values of `1` or `-1`.
  If we separate the profile into segments based on the value of the input, the input applied for the first, second, and third sections can be found by multiplying `a_m` by `s`, `0`, and `-s` respectively.
  From this, we can see that for profiles with a positive sign, the peak velocity would be greater than or equal to both the initial and the target velocity, and for profiles with a negative sign, the peak velocity would be less than or equal to the initial and target velocities.
  We will cover how to determine the sign of the profile later in the documentation.